Leey10/Sequence-Prediction-for-SiC-MOSFET-Active-Gate-Driving-with-Recurrent-Neural-Network/README.md

 In the training stage, the Encoder takes switching results as input, while in the inferring stage, it takes user defined switching targets.
 The Encoder in this project is a simple fully connected layer to convert the switching results/targets vector (length=3) to the context vector (length=360).
 No activation function is used for the FC layer, since it achieves the lowest training/validation losses compared to ReLU, Sigmoid and Tanh.

 ### 2.3 Decoder
 The Decoder translates the context vector to AGD sequence.
-In the training stage, the Ig sequences are the inputs, and used to calculate the cross-entropy loss with the predictions.
-In the inferring stage, the prediction at step k will be used as the input for step k+1 untill the <end> has been predicted.
+In the training stage, the Ig sequences are the additional inputs, which are used to calculate the cross-entropy loss with the neural network predictions.
+In the inferring stage, the prediction at step k will be used as the input for step k+1 untill the <end> token has been predicted.

+ ## Project Files
+ 1.